sil-repo/Utilities/README.md

 The script will:
 - Authenticate with GitHub (using Device Flow or existing token)
-- Prompt you to select a branch (Live/Test)
+- Prompt you to select a branch (Live/Test or Custom)
 - Install/update all Nexus repositories
 - Restart the Nexus container